7ujian/meg4/docs/en/advgame.md

 - `logic`: array of strings, common game logic executed when entering any room
 - `config0`: structure, main game configuration
 - `config1`: structure, alternative game configuration (to support multi-language)
-- numbers: structure, room definitions, room number goes from 1 to 254 (room 0 is the intro page, 255 is the saved game slot)
+- numbers/alias: structure, room definitions, room number goes from 1 to 254 (room 0 is the intro page, 255 is the saved game slot)

 Normally sprites are assumed to be splitted: top 128 rows are swapped between rooms, bottom 128 rows are fixed (for ui elements, icons, etc.).
 If textpos is set, then both on the intro page and in rooms rows 32 to textpos (up to 96 pixels) will be shown.
 With